JulyOT/JulyOT/docs/blog/2022-07-08-nanoframework-gpio-i2c-spi.md

 # GPIO, I2C, SPI, PWM, ADC, DAC, Serial and more!

-.NET nanoFramework has support for GPIO, I2C, SPI, PWM, ADC, DAC, Serial, OneWire.
+.NET nanoFramework has support for GPIO, I2C, SPI, PWM, ADC, DAC, Serial, 1-Wire.
 Also the API are aligned with [.NET IoT](https://github.com/dotnet/iot/) making it easy for code reuse between development on a Raspberry Pi with .NET 6.0 and an MCU running .NET nanoFramework.

 A comparison on how to reuse code and differences between .NET IoT and .NET nanoFramework is available [here](https://github.com/dotnet/samples/tree/main/iot/dotnet-iot-and-nanoframework).